How to Avoid Weight Gain When Quitting

 Months 1-3: Weight gain, if it occurs, is most likely to happen here.
 Metabolism is still recalibrating.
 Most people gain the majority of their post-cessation weight in this window.

-Months 3-6: Metabolism begins stabilizing at its new (natural) baseline.
+Months 3-6: Metabolism begins stabilizing at its new, natural baseline.
 Appetite normalizes.
 If you’ve been exercising, you may start to see the scale stabilize or even reverse.

 Months 6-12: Your body has largely adapted.
-Any remaining weight management is now about standard lifestyle factors — diet, exercise, sleep — not cessation-related metabolic disruption.
+Any remaining weight management is now about standard lifestyle factors, diet, exercise, sleep, not cessation-related metabolic disruption.

 After 12 months: Long-term studies show that many quitters return to their pre-quit weight or stabilize within a few pounds of it, particularly if they exercise regularly.
+The full recovery picture is covered in the weight gain after quitting smoking timeline.

 NRT and Weight: The Nicotine Replacement Buffer